 1. Keep your feet moving

 Agility skating is the ability to move the body quickly in multiple directions.

 Forwards are told to keep moving in the offensive zone and on the rush.
 In order to challenge the forwards and defend their net, defencemen must be agile skaters and keep their feet moving at all times.

 Being flat-footed and stationary is a recipe for disaster.
-By keeping the feet moving, knees bent, shoulders back, and eyes up you are in the ready position and prepared to face any challenge that is presented.
+By keeping the feet moving, knees bent, shoulders back, and eyes up, you are in the ready position and prepared to face any challenge presented.

 2. Read the play

 We are sorry this post was not useful for you...

 Tell us how we can improve this post?